Musical film: 1980s to 1990s

-2000–now: The second-classical era or New Musical Era
+2000–present: The second-classical era or New Musical Era

 21st-century musicals or New Age

 In the 21st century, movie musicals were reborn with darker musicals, musical biopics, epic drama musicals and comedy drama musicals such as O Brother, Where Art Thou?, Moulin Rouge!, Chicago, Walk the Line, Dreamgirls, Sweeney Todd: The Demon Barber of Fleet Street, Les Misérables, La La Land, and West Side Story; all of which won the Golden Globe Award for Best Motion Picture – Musical or Comedy in their respective years, while such films as The Phantom of the Opera, Hairspray, Mamma Mia!, Nine, Into the Woods, The Greatest Showman, Mary Poppins Returns, Rocketman, The Prom, Cyrano, Tick, Tick...
 Boom!, Elvis, The Color Purple, and Wicked were only nominated.
 Chicago was also the first musical since Oliver! to win Best Picture at the Academy Awards.

 Joshua Oppenheimer's Academy Award-nominated documentary The Act of Killing may be considered a nonfiction musical.

 One specific musical trend was the rising number of jukebox musicals based on music from various pop/rock artists on the big screen, some of which based on Broadway shows.
 Examples of Broadway-based jukebox musical films included Mamma Mia!
 (ABBA), Rock of Ages, and Sunshine on Leith (The Proclaimers).
 Original ones included Across the Universe (The Beatles), Moulin Rouge! (various pop hits), Idlewild (Outkast) and Yesterday (The Beatles).